coderorig/TheHub/README.md

 Hello.
 Welcome to the Hub!
 Make sure to download the appropriate webdriver from :https://sites.google.com/a/chromium.org/chromedriver/downloads
-Pls use chrome, only works on chrome pip install selenium, requests, datetime, math
+Pls use chrome, only works on chrome.
+ Make sure to pip install selenium, requests, datetime, math and sub2pewds